oluwoledada/oluwoledada/README.md

 Software Engineer
 -----------------

-Result-driven and focused Software Engineer with a solid educational background in Computer Science.
-Adept at bringing forth expertise in building responsive and robust web applications and websites.
-Experienced with modern web technologies.
-Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.
-Experienced in object-oriented programming; developing, testing and debugging code; and implementing a design.
-Quickly learn and master new technologies; successful working in both teams and self-directed settings.
+I'm a result-driven and focused Software Engineer with a solid educational background in Computer Science.
+I have demonstrable experience building responsive and robust web applications and websites.

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [oluwoletaiwodada@gmail.com](mailto:oluwoletaiwodada@gmail.com)